Lenrion/ColorMeNoisy/README.md

 |:--------:|:-------:|:------:|
 | ![](/results_ims/nanci.png) | ![](/results_ims/stipple.png) | ![](/results_ims/nancistippled.png) |

 Additionally, textures with fine detail require the original frame and texture to be at a sufficient resolution for best results.
-Note how the output below shows good horizontal, vertical pencil strokes, but it's too pixelated to look hand drawn or see finer details like stippling properly.
+Note how the output below shows some nice horizontal, vertical pencil strokes, but it's too pixelated to look hand drawn (dilineated lines) or see finer details like stippling properly.

 | Texture | Result |
 |:-------:|:------:|